 AHS is fueled by volunteer energy.
 We have opportunities for everyone who has an interest in history or who wants to become more involved in their community.
-These are just a few examples, to learn more, email the AHS Volunteer Coordinator: RobertWhite7@aol.com
+These are just a few examples, to learn more, email AHS at firstname.lastname@example.org

-- Docent at the Arlington Historical Museum: once a month on a Wednesday, Saturday, or Sunday afternoon or as often as you want.
-We’ll pair you with another docent to learn the ropes.
+- Docent at the Arlington Historical Museum: once a month on Saturday or Sunday afternoon.
+No experience necessary.
+We provide orientation, a docent handbook, and refreshers.
+We pair you with another docent.
+Help show Arlington’s history to the public.

-- Write a historical article for the annual Arlington Historical Magazine.
-To learn more: email the editor at email@example.com.
+- Write a historical article for the quarterly AHS Newsletter or the annual Arlington Historical Magazine.

 - Outreach: Help staff the Arlington Historical Society table at neighborhood events throughout the year and at the county fair in August.
 You’ll work with a fellow volunteer for a few hours handing out information, selling books, and helping answer questions.

 - Fundraising: AHS relies on the generosity of the public to maintain our buildings.
 We need to raise money now that we are planning to refurbish, preserve, and re-imaging the Arlington Historical Museum.
 We need help to raise funds, including event planning, finding grants to apply for, and tracking them.

 - Grant Writing: If you have experience writing and applying for grants or want to learn with AHS, this is the volunteer opportunity for you.
 Help us tap into funding for AHS projects.

 - Book Store Manager: Learn how to purchase books for the Arlington Historical Museum gift shop and help run it.
 Learn from the best and how to put it into action.

 - Video Editor: We record our monthly free lectures and need help editing them to post them on our website.